 A FICO Score is basically a credit score rating for businesses.
-It defines the number of loans that a business has taken in the past and how it has paid them back.
-A business with a good FICO score is often considered as a perfect recipient for a loan, without any flaws whatsoever.
+It defines the number of funding that a business has taken in the past and how it has paid them back.
+A business with a good FICO score is often considered as a perfect recipient for funding, without any flaws whatsoever.

 Time in Business

-The time you have spent in business will also concern a business lending agency.
-You cannot expect a loan if you’ve just been around for a couple of weeks.
+The time you have spent in business will also concern business funding agency.
+You cannot expect funding if you’ve just been around for a couple of weeks.

-Any agency or bank lending you a small business loan will require certain documents before they can proceed with the loan amount.
+Any agency or bank funding you a small business funding will require certain documents before they can proceed with the funding amount.

-Any agency lending you a small business loan will most definitely require your bank statements.
+Any agency funding you small business funding will most definitely require your bank statements.
 The statements will be necessary for determining the recent transactions you have made and how often you use the bank.
 This information will be deemed necessary because if you’re transacting money to your personal accounts, then that would be a serious breach of agreement between the owner and the business.

 Business and Personal Tax Returns

 The tax returns will be helped to identify compliance with the rates set by the government.
-No lending agency would want to be associated with a business that isn’t paying the due taxes.
+No funding agency would want to be associated with a business that isn’t paying the due taxes.